Pascal-So/peg-solitaire/report/paper.typ

     not be the case on a mobile web browser.
 Therefore, we optimize a WASM-compatible solver not just for runtime, but also RAM usage and total download size.

-    Furthermore, we show how a method to compute a sequence of moves from a given position to the normal end position can be trivially extended to also compute a sequence of moves from the normal start position to the end position while forcing the sequence to pass through a desired intermediate position.
+    Furthermore, we show how any given method to compute a sequence of moves from a given position to the normal end position can easily be extended to also solve the "via" problem: computing a sequence of moves from the start to the end position, while forcing the sequence to pass through a desired intermediate position.
 This is achieved by exploiting a combination of symmetries in the game.
   ],
-  date: [#datetime.today().display("[month repr:long] [year]")],
+  date: [December 2025],
 )

 #place(footnote(numbering: it => "", [